 GPs may be interested in our 2020 webinars delivered with the Royal College of GPs on COVID-19:

-As well as a webinar for the West of England region on the training and digital support available for care homes.
+GPs may also be interested in our webinar (for the West of England region) explaining the training and digital support available for care homes.

 COVID Oximetry @home and COVID virtual wards

-The West of England AHSN is supporting the continued set-up of ‘COVID Oximetry @home’ and ‘COVID virtual wards ‘in our region.
-Our local support offer makes use of our existing expertise, infrastructure and resources.
+The West of England AHSN supported the roll-out of ‘COVID Oximetry @home’ and ‘COVID virtual wards’ in our region.
+Our local support offer made use of our existing expertise, infrastructure and resources.